Ground Water Monitoring

 Ground water monitoring network at an industrial site in Chattanooga, Tennessee:

 A nitrate production facility was being operated at the Volunteer Army Ammunition Plant as part of a former TNT manufacturing facility.
 A series of monitoring wells were installed in the underlying limestone formation to evaluate pre-existing ground water contamination related to the TNT manufacturing to differentiate liability associated with potential groundwater contamination from the nitrate production facility being operated by a private entity.
 In addition to water level and water quality monitoring, aquifer testing was also conducted due to the cavernous nature of the limestone in some locations.

 Ground water monitoring network at coal mines in Wyoming and Montana:

-Based on the need to develop alluvial valley floor studies, as well as establish hydrogeologic and water quality conditions across the mine permit areas, ground water well monitoring networks were established both in the alluvial valleys of arroyos crossing the mine permit areas, as well as deeper bedrock monitoring wells completed in the host rock associated with the coal seams.
+Based on the need to develop alluvial valley floor studies, as well as establish hydrogeologic and water quality conditions across the mine permit areas, ground water well monitoring networks were established both in the alluvial valleys of arroyos crossing the mine permit area, as well as deeper bedrock monitoring wells completed in the host rock associated with the coal seams.
 Data from the alluvial valley floor studies were used to assist in the permitting of the mines.